puppetlabs/puppetlabs-puppetdb/README_GETTING_STARTED.md

 PuppetDB
 * Validate the PuppetDB connection and, if successful, modify the Puppet master config files to use PuppetDB

-You will need to restart your puppet master one time after the run, in order for all of these changes to take effect.
+* Restart the Puppet master so that it will pick up the config changes

 If your logging level is set to INFO or finer, you should start seeing PuppetDB-related log messages appear in both your Puppet master log and your PuppetDB log as subsequent agent runs occur.

 Note: If you’d prefer to use PuppetDB’s embedded database rather than PostgreSQL, have a look at the database parameter on the puppetdb class.
 The